chuan-325/itc-20sp/docs/index.md

 ## Further Information

-For further information, plz contact me at zxz9325[AT]outlook.com .
+For further information, please contact me at zxz9325[AT]outlook.com .